 Goat colostrum management is very important to the health of your baby goat kids.
-Without proper colostrum management, all other health measures will be almost useless.
+Without proper management in this area, all other health measures will be almost useless.

 First milking colostrum, in comparison to mature milk, is